beliefs

 reality

-Everything seems so real and so outside of us but it is all in our heads.
+Our picture of the world seems real and outside of us but it is in our heads.
 Even the ideas of outside and inside are mental creations.

-We are hard-wired to look for patterns in huge arrays of sensory impressions and construct images of separate objects and events from them.
-We are hardwired to resolve our memories and sensations into explanations or pictures.
-Just about any explanation will do, usually without testing or checking.
+We are hard-wired to look for danger in complex environments like jungles.
+We can detect patterns in a wilderness of sensory impressions and construct images of separate objects and events from them.
+We resolve memories and sensations into explanations and pictures.

 -